Relintai/pandemonium_engine_docs/getting_started/introduction/learning_new_features.md

 4. Links to manual pages further detailing the class.

+Note:
-.. note:: If the manual or class reference is missing or has insufficient
+ If the manual or class reference is missing or has insufficient
           information, please open an Issue in the official `godot-docs ( https://github.com/godotengine/godot-docs/issues )`_ GitHub repository
           to report it.